AndreVallestero/keyboard-mouse-mirroring/README.md

 # keyboard-mouse-mirroring
-Keyboard and mouse events from a host system is mirrored on connected clients
+Keyboard and mouse events from a server is mirrored on connected clients